dr-gazpacho/hey_jay/README.md

 - 2x 0.1 100nF ceramic capacitors (one for the build, one spare)
 - 1x APDS-9960 Light and Motion Sensor
 - 1x TRRS Jack
-- 1x Micro USB/USB C Cable
+- 1x Micro USB/USB C cable
 - 1x Pair of Earbuds
+- 1x  1/8" to 1/8" cable as alternative to headphones
 - Jumper wire

 ## More on the Individual Components